naiteluo/maki-v8/README.md

 ## IDE setups

+### vscode

-vscode extensions recommanded:
+vscode recommended extensions for c/c++:

 - [C/C++ extensions](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
 - [CMake Tools extensions](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)
 - [clangd: C and C++ completion, navigation, and insights](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd)

-using clangd in cmake project, you need to generate `compile_commands.json` file. clangd will look for it to understanding your project build flags or other buidling context.
+Using clangd in cmake project, you'll need to generate `compile_commands.json` file. clangd will look for it to understanding your project build flags or other building context.
 [Read for more informations.](https://prereleases.llvm.org/8.0.0/rc3/tools/clang/tools/extra/docs/clangd/Installation.html)

 ```bash
 cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1
 ```

+**Regenerate** `compile_commands.json` after big changes of the project structure or add new library.

+### CLion

+Open project and wait for initializing and file indexing.
+[Get CLion](https://www.jetbrains.com/clion/).

+**notes for debug:**

+Create new CMake profile in Preferences panel, set build type to "Debug".
+Otherwise, your debugger will not be triggered.

 ## Build and run

+### build and run in cli

 1. Configure